What to expect when visiting Mount Bromo, Indonesia

 Indonesia and its volcanoes

 I didn’t know much about Indonesia, other than the fact that Bali is part of it.
 But when I received an invitation to visit, I accepted eagerly.
 It would be my first time in South East Asia – or shall I say, Asia altogether – and I was happy to see a different part of the world.
 The itinerary of the trip didn’t matter much to me.
 The avid traveler in me just wanted to go, regardless.

-It was when I took a closer look at the trip itinerary that I realized that I’d be visiting the crater of two extinct volcanoes, and that I’d also be going on a volcano hike.
+It was when I took a closer look at the trip itinerary that I realized that I’d be visiting the crater of two extinct volcanoes, and that I’d go on a Mount Bromo tour – in fact I’d also be hiking Mount Bromo.
 This was meant to be one of the most fun things to do in Indonesia.